Head cheese: North America

-Pennsylvania, United States: In the Pennsylvania Dutch dialect, head cheese is called souse.
+Pennsylvania, United States: In the Pennsylvania Dutch language, head cheese is called souse.
 Pennsylvania Germans usually prepare it from the meat of pig's feet or tongue and it is pickled with sausage.

 Wisconsin, Illinois, Michigan, and other portions of the Upper Midwest, United States: Head cheese and sulze are both made from pork snouts and tongues, but head cheese often uses larger chunks of smoked meat, while sulze generally uses unsmoked, chopped meat and has added vinegar and pickles.